sintharic/Data-Coupling-2023-07/README.md

 Unfortunately, the behavior of the random number generator (RNG) in C++ is not standardized but implementation-specific.
 Therefore, even using the same RNG seed, the rough surface your machine generates might be different from the one that was generated for the publication.
-Therefore, the original rough surface file `friction/rough/konfig0E.zip` ist included.
+Therefore, the original rough surface file `friction/rough/konfig0E.zip` is included.